We know how to design the apocalypse

 Survival of the Friendliest Is Not as Sexy

 If brute strength decided everything, Neanderthals might still dominate.
 They were physically stronger.
 Built for harsh conditions.
 Yet Homo sapiens became dominant.
-Not because we were the biggest or fastest.
-Because we cooperated.
+How does a weak, small insignificant animal win in that environment?
+It has to play nice and ask and reciprocate help.
 We built larger networks.
 We shared information.
 We survived because we could function together.

 That idea is explored in Survival of the Friendliest.
 We made it because we needed each other.
 That is less cinematic than a lone warrior walking through a wasteland, but it’s more accurate.
 Friendliness does not explode in slow motion.
 Cooperation does not get a dramatic soundtrack.
 Hope does not look as cool as chrome armor.
 And yet hope is dangerous.
 Even President Snow understood that.
 Hope unites people.
 That’s why it has to be controlled.